-Planning permission is sought for the erection of a four storey building to provide fourteen flats enclosing a parking area on its northern side.
-The proposed development would comprise of twelve, two bed flats and two, two bed wheelchair flats.
-The development would be for the benefit of Barnet Homes and all fourteen units would be provided as affordable housing utilising an affordable rent product.
+Planning permission is sought for the erection of two three storey buildings to provide twelve flats enclosing a parking area on its northern side.
+The proposed development would comprise of twelve, two bed flats..
+The development would be for the benefit of Barnet Homes and all twelve units would be provided as affordable housing utilising an affordable rent product.